180254/scheduled-events-operator-2/README.txt

 For this to work, your cluster&application must respond correctly to a node drain operation.
 In particular, you need: a working graceful shutdown, PodDisruptionBudget policy.

-The program works in a painfully simple way, it has dependencies on several external programs (kubectl, jq).
+The program works in a painfully simple way, it has dependencies on several external programs (kubectl).
 Docker image size is under 50 MB, python and dependencies take up some disk space.

 ## how to build and run this